Actor Allusion: Ian Corlett voices both Mega Man and Snake Man. Pretty useful that one episode has them switch bodies.

 The Other Darrin: Roll's voice actresses alternated between Robyn Ross and Kathleen Barr in the first season.
 The second settled on Kathleen.

-Our Vampires Are Different: Dracubot in "Night of the Living Monster Bots" can hypnotize people into turning into vampire robots and shoot lightning from his fangs.
+Our Vampires Are Different: Dracubot in "Night of the Living Monster Bots" can hypnotize people into turning into vampire robots, turn into a bat, and shoot lightning from his fangs.
+While hypnotized, Evelyn Ray could do the same.

 Our Werewolves Are Different: Wolfbot only transforms under a full moon and is a butler otherwise, and can shoot his claws to turn people into werewolves.